drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/10.activity-logs/01.architecture/docs.md

 }
 ```

 The `$source` content entity is the cart, a `commerce_order` entity.
 The `$template_id` is `cart_entity_added`.
-And the label for the item being added is passed in to the `generate()` method as an optional extra parameter. `$this->logStorage` is a variable that is set when the event subscriber is constructed.
+And the label for the item being added is passed in to the `generate()` method as an optional extra parameter. `$this->logStorage` is a variable that was set when the event subscriber was constructed.
 If you are unfamiliar with Drupal Event Subscrbers, Drupal.org provides [Subscribe to and dispatch events] documentation within its [Creating custom modules] guide.

-Let's look at the components of the `generate()` functionality in more detail.
+Let's look at the components of the `generate()` method in more detail.

 #### Source entity
 We pass the `cart` entity into the generate function, which uses it to set the `source_entity_id` and `source_entity_type` field values for the Log entity.
 The Source entity Id will be the unique order Id of the cart, and the Source entity type will be set to `commerce_order`.
 We are able to get the Cart entity from the event, `Drupal\commerce_cart\Event\CartEntityAddEvent` in this case.
 That event provides the `getCart()` and `getOrderItem()` methods (as well as `getEntity()` and `getQuantity()`).

 The Cart module provides a reference for all available Cart events in `Drupal\commerce_cart\Event\CartEvents`.
 Similar event definitions are also available in the Commerce Order, Payment, Price, Product, Promotion, Store, and Tax modules.
 Also, the [State machine module](../../core/state-machine) provides workflow transition events.

+Logs are internal entities, always managed and viewed in the context of their source entity.
+The source entity access is used when possible.
+A log can be updated or deleted if the source entity can be updated.
+There are currently no limitations imposed on log creation.

 #### Log template
 In the example above, `cart_entity_added` is the Id of a template provided by the Commerce Log module in `commerce_log.commerce_log_templates.yml`.
 Here's the start of that file: